OverclockedD2/OverclockedD2/README.md

 # OverclockedD2

-Hi, my name is OverclockedD2, I'm a software developer/engineer, competitive programmer, business owner and investor.
+Hi, my name is OverclockedD2, I'm a software developer/engineer, competitive programmer and investor.

 Big fan of fast cars 🚘